Explore Wide Open Spaces in and Around Kirkland

 Kirkland awaits, a safe distance from everywhere.
 Kirkland is a haven; a big small city offering a range of activities in wide open spaces, and hotel nests away from home that are safe and welcoming.
 We have been busy these months, working together to improve safety, share information and reshape the way that we approach both business and recreation.
 Kirkland hotels coddle visitors with warm and caring attention, up-to-date Covid19 amenities, and hygienic assurances.
 While you rest easy, you can look forward to spectacular day trips minutes from your room.
 At nearby Snoqualmie Pass, thundering waterfalls humble visitors with their power and beauty; in neighboring Woodinville Wine Country award-winning vintners beckon in a bucolic landscape; in Seattle sculpture parks and ferryboat excursions transport to new and exciting landscapes; and all around the area a network of thousands of accessible hiking trails for every ability offer easy access.
 Explore Kirkland and the surrounding environment at an easy, safe distance.

 Once the epicenter of COVID-19, Kirkland is now the epicenter of resilience.
-We welcome you to be a part of our recover.
-With Kirkland as your basecamp, there are many opportunities for exploration and adventure that will thrill, inspire, and spark your love for our beautiful City.
+We welcome you to be a part of our recovery.
+With Kirkland as your starting point, there are many opportunities for exploration and adventure that will thrill, inspire, and spark your love for our beautiful City.
 Arrive on a Friday and stay until Sunday and we’ll help fill your time with the best this City has to offer and more.

 Explore our Neighboring Cities